 Please refer to the Mail Services page for current addresses.

-Is alcohol allowed on-campus?
+May I have alcohol on-campus?
 What if I’m 21?

 The Independent Living community, Country Club Manor Apartments, is coordinated by the Office of Residence Life.
 The Office has established policies and standards of behavior for this community in accordance with York College’s mission.
 The goal of this community is to provide a safe on-campus living arrangement for legal age students to remain on-campus where they may responsibly consume alcoholic beverages.

-Can I bring my car?
-Where do I park?
+May I bring my car?
+Where may I park?

-More information regarding parking can be found by visiting the Campus Safety web page.
+Students may bring their car.
+However, it must a have a YCP registration tag which is available through the Department of Campus Safety.
+More information regarding parking regulations may be found by visiting the Campus Safety web page.

-What happens when a student violates a campus policy?
+What happens when a student violates a campus policy or local, state, federal law?

-If a student violates the YCP code of conduct on or off campus, he/she will meet with a Residence Life Administrator to discuss the policy violation and outcomes.
+If a student violates the YCP student code of conduct on or off campus, the student will meet with a Residence Life Administrator to discuss the policy violation and outcomes.
 For complete and detailed information regarding the student code of conduct, conduct process, sanctioning, and appeal process, please refer to the student code of conduct.

-What if my belongings are lost or stolen on campus?
+What may I do if my belongings are lost or stolen on campus?

 Students are responsible for their personal items.
 If your items are missing, please file a report with Campus Safety as soon as possible.
 York College of Pennsylvania cannot accept any responsibility for damaged, lost, or stolen personal property.

-What do I do if I break or lose my keys?
+What may I do if I break or lose my keys?

-Can I stay over during college breaks?
-Can I come back early or stay late?
+May I stay over during college breaks?
+May I come back early or stay late?

-What if something in my room or apartment breaks?
+What may I do if something in my room or apartment breaks?

 *Emergencies are typically a broken pipe, flooded bathroom, no heat in extreme low temperatures etc...
 Light bulbs that are no longer working can typically wait to the next business day to be repaired.

-What if the internet or cable isn’t working properly?
+What may I do if the internet or cable is not working properly?

-Who do I contact if the vending machines are not working properly?
+Who may I contact if the vending machines are not working properly?

 The Office of Student Activities administers refunds for all on-campus vending machines and schedules repairs.

-Who do I contact if a washer or dryer is not working properly?
+Who may I contact if a washer or dryer is not working properly?

 If a washer or dryer is not working properly, please contact your Area Coordinator or Resident Director as soon as possible.
 Your AC or RD will be able to assist you if you need a refund.
 Also, when reporting an issue to your AC or RD, please be as specific as possible.
 Include your name, which laundry room the issue is in, the washer/dryer # (located on the machine), and what exactly is wrong with the machine.